Best Portable Fish Finders For Anglers on the Go

 Pros

-Wifi connectivity allows you to be further from the transducer and still have a clear signal
+Wi-Fi connectivity allows you to be farther from the transducer and still have a clear signal

-Fast charging and long-lasting battery life allow you to stay on the water longer
+Fast-charging and long-lasting battery allows you to stay on the water longer

 Accurate sonar with three beam frequencies for varying depths